"I can't remember any games... Show me the best!"

 200LX

-In 1995, the 200LX arrived, and came in either 1Mb, 2Mb or a little later, 4Mb versions.
 Hardware-wise, the casing colour was changed from the 95LX/100LX's black to a subtle green/grey.
-It got a slightly better keyboard with improved tactile click and a separate numeric keypad, and a few minor cosmetic changes, but the key difference was in the software.
+It got a slightly better keyboard with improved tactile click, and a few minor cosmetic changes (the blue cc:Mail blue key was replaced with a Quicken key), but the key difference was in the software.
 Bundled in ROM with the 200LX was Intuit's Pocket Quicken financial software, Laplink Remote for file transfers, and some further feature enhancements to the other PIM software.

 A quick comparison of the three models:-